 This pattern of imitation and deviation has been a driving force in the evolution of both technology and expression.
 Building on the Imitation Game (1950) by Alan Turing, often considered as the father of modern computer science, we propose a new type of “deviation game”, where the aim is to utilise AI not to imitate past expressions but to identify what has already been expressed, allowing one to deviate from it.

-Playfool is a design and art unit by Daniel Coppen (UK) and Saki Maruyama (JP).
-Both graduates from the RCA, their work explores the nature of relationships between humans and technology through play.
-Their multidisciplinary and experimental practice comprises objects, installations, and multimedia productions, which emphasise play's experimental, reflective and intimate qualities.
-Playfool’s works have been widely exhibited at institutions such as the V&A in London and the MAK in Vienna.
+Playfool is an art-design unit by Daniel Coppen (UK) and Saki Maruyama (JP).
+Their work intervenes in the relationships between society and technology through the medium of play.
+Their multidisciplinary and experimental practice comprises object making, installations and multimedia productions, which emphasise play's experimental, reflective and intimate qualities to create participatory spaces that engage critically yet whimsically with technology.
+Playfool’s works have been awarded in both the Dezeen Award (2021) and STARTS Prize (2024), and have been exhibited at the Victoria and Albert Museum (London, 2023) and Ars Electronica (Linz, 2024).

 Project by